+bplen length of the following bindprefs field.

+bindprefs

-bplen length of the following bindprefs field, which may be zero. bindprefs a comma separated list of hostname:port, ipv4addr:port, or [ipv6addr]:port bind targets.
-The character string should end with a null byte.
+a comma separated list of hostname:port, ipv4addr:port, or [ipv6addr]:port bind targets.
+The ASCII text string should end with a null byte.
 If more than one target is present, the client should round-robbin across the addresses for each kXR_bind request.